KoWENyIzHANG/SMLP-multilayer-perceptron-with-a-presingle-connection-layer/README.md

 ![image](SMLP.jpg)

+Linear classification simulations in the paper can be found in the folder "Linear classification simulation example".

-Linear simulations in the paper can be found in the folder "Linear simulation example".
+Linear regression simulations in the paper can be found in the folder "Linear regression simulation example".